trinsic-id/v2-sdk/go/README.md

 This SDK depends on Okapi library which is distributed as a C-callable library.
 The bindings use `cgo` to call into this native functionality.
 You must have the Okapi static library in your library search path, including the C headers.
-You can use the bellow instructons to install them for your platform.
+You can use the below instructions to install them for your platform.

 ### Homebrew (MacOS and Linux)